osrf-migration/vrx-wiki/system_requirements.md

 - Gazebo 9.9.0+ (<9.9.0 is not sufficient)
 - ROS Melodic

-The [system setup tutorials](https://bitbucket.org/osrf/vrx/wiki/tutorials) provides instructions for installing this environment directly on your host computer or by using a Docker container.

 ### Peripherals ###

 We also recommend having a gamepad for testing when driving the WAM-V in the simulated world.
 In the examples we use a Logitech F310 ([walmart](https://www.walmart.com/ip/Logitech-F310-GamePad/16419686)).